blair-mmai/AzureML_SentimentAnalysis/Executive-Overview-of-Microsoft-Azure-ML-Studio---for-use-in-Sentiment-Analysis.md

-This section is written to help an executive understand the basics of Platform-as-a-service (PaaS) solution, the different cloud offerings on the market, and associated costs/benefits of Microsoft Azure more specifically.
+This section is written to help an executive understand the basics of Platform as a Service (PaaS) solution, the different cloud offerings on the market, and associated costs/benefits of Microsoft Azure more specifically.

 # **Executive Overview**

 ## **Cloud and AI - An Overview**

 PaaS is a category of cloud computing services that provides a platform (a medium to use) for customers to develop, run, and manage applications with simplicity.
-PaaS is especially powerful for developing and launching Apps without requiring the complexity of building and maintaining the infrastructure that is typically required.
+PaaS is especially powerful for developing and launching apps without requiring the complexity of building and maintaining the infrastructure that is typically required.

 The PaaS space is led by 3 companies.
-Amazon with a market-leading AWS offering, Microsoft with Azure as the second-largest (1) PaaS at 17.6% (2) of the market in February of 2020, and Google with a 3rd place cloud offering at roughly 10% market share.
+Amazon with a market-leading AWS offering, Microsoft with Azure as the second-largest (1) PaaS at 17.6% (2) of the market in February of 2020, and Google Cloud with a 3rd place cloud offering at roughly 10% market share.
 All three of these market leaders offer value as a PaaS as seen in Figure 1 below (3) and have different pricing models as seen in Figure 2 below (3).

 ![Figure 1 Main ML Market Players Comparison](https://user-images.githubusercontent.com/55206834/86639331-baf02c80-bfa6-11ea-968a-397367814acd.png)